Dazzle (video recorder)

-Dazzle is a video recorder that allows people to record video from analog composite video sources (DVD Player, VCR, etc.) over USB.
-It also records analog stereo audio.
+The Dazzle is a family of external video capture devices that allow people to record video from analog composite video sources (DVD player, VCR, etc.) over USB (originally parallel).
+Most models are also capable of recording analog stereo audio.

 Setup

 There are two different ways one can connect components to the Dazzle.
-One way is to connect a VCR or video game console directly into the unit with RCA or S video.
+One way is to connect a VCR or video game console directly into the unit with RCA composite cables or with an S-video cable.
 Another way is to use three composite splitters to split the AV signal, sending one into the Dazzle, and another to a TV.
 This method is popular for recording from video game consoles, since it provides a real time feed into a TV (used as a preview monitor) while simultaneously capturing the footage.